 - Full Guide: How to Move Multiple Home Screen Apps at Once

 Depending on your wallpaper, the white text that appears below folders can look pretty jarring.
 Fill the whole screen with folders, and you've got yourself an unpleasant home screen.
 It seems impossible at first to leave a folder unnamed, so what can you do about it?

-Using a workaround in iOS 12, you can hide folder names on the home screen entirely.
+Using a workaround in iOS 12 and later, you can hide folder names on the home screen entirely.
 No emojis, no one-letter names, nothing.
 Take a look at the difference below, and you'll never want to see a folder name on your home screen ever again, so check out our guide to see just how to take advantage of this workaround.